ChainSafe/forest/scripts/devnet/README.md

 - Lotus node,
 - Forest node.

-It's packed in a docker-compose setup for convenience and ease of usage.
+It's packed in a docker compose setup for convenience and ease of usage.
 By default, running it will expose relevant RPC and P2P ports to the host:

 - 1234 - Lotus RPC,